joel113/documentation-cheatsheet/shell.md

 `pandoc -f markdown readme.md > readme.html` - Converts markdown into html

+`echo -n "$x"` - Adds a newline to the printed line

+`echo "$x\c" - Adds a newline to the printed line

 ## Calculating

 `echo "4+2" | bc` - Basic caluclator which adds 2 to 1